SimoNonnis/Resume/cover-letter.md

 # EN
 Dear Sir/Madam,

-This letter is to express my interest in regards to the ....front end developer...... position, hoping to become the newest member of your engineering team.
+This letter is to express my interest in regards to the [FRONT_END_DEVELOPER] position, hoping to become the newest member of your engineering team.
 I looked through the requirements that you mentioned and they match my skills, expertise, experience and attitudes.